globocom/database-as-a-service/doc/DEFINITIONS.md

 ![](./img/system_app.png "System APP View")

 You can input/change some system parameters dynamically, it's a key/value parameter.
+The value will be cached in the cache middleware defined in the settings.py file until it is updated.
 Bellow the parameters already supported by DBaaS:

 * `email_addr_from`: (__mandatory__)